O JARGON BUSTER

 - SLOW

 - South London Orienteers and Wayfarers.
+A club, Mole

-A club, Mole Valley's neighbours to the north-east, based in Wimbledon.
+Valley's neighbours to the north-east, based in

-Infamous for painting their name in roads all over the country.
-Web site.
+Wimbledon.
+Infamous for painting their name in roads all

 - SMOC